Census Dots

 Native American/Other

-Of the 701 places in New Jersey, Short Hills is the 87th most populous.
+Short Hills is ranked the 82nd most populous place in New Jersey, out of 700 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Short Hills was ranked the 87th most populous place in the 2020 Census.

 Short Hills's White Population